scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 Introduction
 -----------------

-The convergence of mobile electronics and the ubiquitousness of the Internet has enabled crowdsourcing which allows researchers to tap the collective "wisdom of the crowd" by asking many questions to a collection of people (i.e., a crowd).
-Data collection for crowdsourcing generally includes scenarios where fairly simple questions are asked.
-One common example might involve asking users to determine the locations in an image that contain a certain object (e.g., a car is present in the upper left) to protect against internet bots.
+The ubiquitousness of the Internet has enabled crowdsourcing, which gives fast access to unprecedented amounts of human judgment data.
+Tapping into the "wisdom of the crowd" includes scenarios where questions are asked about simple cognitive tasks.
+For example, users may be asked to determine the locations in an image that contain a certain object (e.g., a car is present in the upper left) to protect against internet bots.

 Crowdsourcing enables the collection of a large amount of data, which necessitates new methods to manage, store and process these data.
-For example, new methods of recognizing objects in unseen images :cite:`krizhevsky2012imagenet` (e.g., recognizing cars in an unseen image) have been motivated in part by a popular dataset that contains many images with object locations and labels generated via crowdsourcing :cite:`deng2009imagenet`.
+For example, new methods of recognizing objects in unseen images :cite:`krizhevsky2012imagenet` (e.g., recognizing whether an image contains a car) have been motivated in part by a popular dataset that contains many images with object locations and labels generated via crowdsourcing :cite:`deng2009imagenet`.
 New optimization methods to aid the generation of these object recognition methods have been generated and analyzed :cite:`bottou2010large`, as well as improved :cite:`recht2011hogwild`.

-The cost of collecting crowdsourcing responses has become significant, but data collection is often done without consideration to the cost of `how` the data are collected.
-Human time costs money, and time is required to respond to a crowdsourcing query.
-Minimizing the number of queries required would have very practical benefits: higher quality results with fewer responses, and ultimately a shorter time to a particular result.
+The cost of collecting crowdsourcing responses can be significant – especially in problem domains where expert input is required.
+Minimizing the number of queries required has large practical benefits: higher quality results with fewer responses, and ultimately a shorter time to a particular result.
+To obtain these benefits, a fundamental change in the method of data collection is required.

 At UW–Madison, we have developed a crowdsourcing data collection and analysis tool that efficiently collects crowdsourced data :cite:`jamieson2015next`.
 In